Enalean/tuleap-documentation-en/languages/en/user-guide/new-project.rst

    Give the project short name and the project full name.
 Carefully read the restrictions that apply to both names before you type anything.
    The full name can be changed at any time in the life of the project.
-   The short name cannot [1]_.
+   The short name cannot [#f1]_.
 So think about it twice before you make a decision!

 -  **Project Template**

-   You already registered a SYS\_PRODUCT\_NAME project and would now like to reuse the same configuration (services, trackers, documents, references, ...) ?
-Make your old project a template project (see ?) and you will find it here in the list of available project templates.
+   You already registered a |SYSPRODUCTNAME| project and would now like to reuse the same configuration (services, trackers, documents, references, ...) ?
+Make your old project a template project (see :ref:`project-type`) and you will find it here in the list of available project templates.
    Check your old project as template and your new registered project will be staffed as you are used to.
-If you don't want to reuse a specific template just keep the Default SYS\_PRODUCT\_NAME Template checked and go on.
+If you don't want to reuse a specific template just keep the Default |SYSPRODUCTNAME| Template checked and go on.

 -  **Project Description**